TobiObeck/lit-xstate-starter/svelte-audioctx-drums/README.md

 To Do's:

 - [ ] instead of mapping note to sound in app machine.
 Load and store all sounds (maybe even persist in IndexedDb) in a `Set`.
 Then have a separate mapping for mapping MIDI note to currently selected/active soundFilePath.
 - [ ] display loading progress of individual sounds.
+Implement file streaming for continous loading updates.

 # create-svelte